 The rail system in the United States is antiquated, and needs to be entirely overhauled to ensure the safety of US citizens everywhere.
 Until then, people are in danger every single day.
 A train takes over a mile to stop on average, which means even if they see someone on the tracks, they cannot always stop in time.

 The days, weeks and months after a railroad accident are the most crucial to a successful case… but also the hardest for anyone injured, or family members of someone lost.
 The last thing you should have to deal with is trying to negotiate with the train companies yourself, or trying to obtain police or medical reports.
 Let the experienced attorneys at Lexton Law handle it all for you.
 With decades of experience assisting with train cases, we are ready, willing, and able to help you get the justice you deserve.
 Consultations are always free, and we are standing by to help you.

 Call Lexton Law Firm Today

 Train companies like Union Pacific and CSX have dozens of lawyers on retainer, ready to fight against your claim.
 So what do you do?
 You call Lexton Law.
-With 40 years of experience fighting the train companies for clients, we are more than prepared to take on your case.
+With knowledge of fighting the train companies for clients, we are more than prepared to take on your case.
 We genuinely care about our clients, and are experts in the field of train accidents.
 We have a proven record of winning clients millions in train related cases.
 Our attorneys want to help you.